quii/go-specs-greet/README.md

 ## Iterating on our work

 With all this effort, you'd hope extending our system will now be simple.
-Making a system that is simple to work on, is not neccessairily easy, but it's worth the time, and is substantially easier to do when you start a project.
+Making a system that is simple to work on, is not necessarily easy, but it's worth the time, and is substantially easier to do when you start a project.

 Let's extend our API to include a "curse" functionality.